 Myrtle Beach

-Myrtle Beach is the largest, most developed and best-known of the Grand Strand’s communities, with more concentrated restaurants, hotels, attractions, retail stores and entertainment options than anywhere else in the area.
-Myrtle Beach is home to The Myrtle Beach Boardwalk, Broadway at the Beach, The Market Common and the Myrtle Beach International Airport.
-You’ll find reasonably priced, family friendly neighborhoods, golf course communities and condos in Myrtle Beach, all close to the ocean.
-Recent years have witnessed the addition of luxury hotels and palatial estate homes.
-City leaders in recent years have made great strides in making the city more livable and attractive with bikeways, increased green space and stricter landscaping and signage rules.
+Myrtle Beach is the largest, most developed, and best-known of the Grand Strand’s communities, with more concentrated restaurants, hotels, attractions, retail stores, and entertainment options than anywhere else in the area.
+Myrtle Beach is home to The Myrtle Beach Boardwalk, Broadway at the Beach, The Market Common, and the Myrtle Beach International Airport.
+You’ll find family-friendly neighborhoods, golf course communities, condos, and palatial estate homes in Myrtle Beach, all close to the ocean.

 Carolina Forest

 Carolina Forest is a large unincorporated community which lies between Myrtle Beach and Conway.
 It’s regarded as a "bedroom community" of Myrtle Beach.
-The master-planned development was started in the 1990’s and will have 20,000 single and multi-family homesites when completed.
-There are many large subdivisions with more on the way - often bordering lakes or the Intracoastal Waterway.
-Carolina Forest also boasts some of the area’s newest and best schools.
+This master-planned development was started in the 1990s.
+There are many large new subdivisions with more on the way - often bordering lakes or the Intracoastal Waterway.
+Carolina Forest also boasts some of the area’s newest and best schools and several championship golf courses.

 North Myrtle Beach

 North Myrtle Beach is known for its family beach atmosphere, fishing piers, and wonderful wide beaches.
 It is famous for being the birthplace of “The Shag”, South Carolina’s state dance.
-North Myrtle Beach is also recognized for its fine restaurants, family amusements, many festivals and Barefoot Landing - a popular shopping, dining, and entertainment development.
+This city is also recognized for its fine restaurants, family amusements, many festivals, and Barefoot Landing - a popular shopping, dining, and entertainment development.
+North Myrtle Beach is also the place many retirees, career professionals and young families like to call home.

 Arcadian Section

-This unincorporated area between Myrtle Beach and North Myrtle Beach is also known as Shore Drive, Restaurant Row and Chestnut Hill.
-This popular section is conveniently located at the intersection of Hwy 17 and Hwy 22.
-It is home to scores of restaurants and nightclubs, dozens of oceanfront and near-oceanfront condominiums, large resort hotel complexes, factory outlet centers and a shopping mall.
+The Arcadian Section is the unincorporated area between Myrtle Beach and North Myrtle Beach.
+It is also known as Shore Drive, Restaurant Row, and Chestnut Hill.
+This popular area is conveniently located at the intersection of Hwy 17 and Hwy 22.
+It is home to many restaurants and nightclubs, dozens of oceanfront and near-oceanfront condominiums, large resort hotel complexes, factory outlet centers, and a shopping mall.

 Surfside Beach